 What a Product Designer does:

-Of course proportions vary dramatically.
-Some of us specialise more than others and spend a lot of time doing only some of those actions.
+Of course, proportions vary dramatically.
+Some of us specialize more than others and spend a lot of time doing only some of those actions.

 Not a joke.
 We’re not looking for behavioral scientists or user experience researchers (although experience in those fields is HIGHLY appreciated).
 We’re looking for a Designer.
 Product Designer.
 A person that, first and foremost, craves and excels in creating experiences through interfaces.
 That means, and more on it in my post about design definition, a person that wants to be involved, asks questions, can be relied upon and finally can take whatever tool necessary to create an app.
 A creator.